Vpirm9/LSA-SAF/LST_3_AnomalyAnimation/README.md

 Thanks to: Boštjan Muri, Ahac pazlar

 # Data needed
-* LSA SAF MLST-ASv2 for 1 July 2022 to 31 August 2022 for every 30 min (all available files from this period), NetCDF4 format (https://datalsasaf.lsasvcs.ipma.pt/PRODUCTS/)
+* LSA SAF MLST for August 21, 2023 at 12:00, NetCDF4 format (https://datalsasaf.lsasvcs.ipma.pt/PRODUCTS/)

+# Environment
+Environment is described in .yaml file in each folder with notebook.
+At the moment, we have 2 different enviironments, with different version of xarray.